IGME-202-2231/project-2-eastseasaltfishnet/README.md

 ## Known Issues

 -Player will be able to move out the map
 -The HP box will stuck a bit when it is trying to avoid the obstacle
+-The Hp of enemy is not showing correctly.
+I have to pull it into the scene to make the Ui image function